WrightonLabCSU/CAMPER/README.md

 camper_annotate -i my_genes.faa -a dram_output_annotation -o camper_dram_output
 ```

 This will create a new set of raw annotations with CAMPER data added, in this case the path of the new file will be `camper_dram_output/annotations.tsv`.
-You now have two options, if you are only interested in polyphenol metabolism the fastest way to get a distilled summary of related genes is to use the `camper_distill` command to get a distillate with all the key genes from both DRAM and CAMPER data.
+Then,  use the `camper_distill` command to get a distillate with all the key genes from both DRAM and CAMPER.

 ```
 camper_distill  -i camper_dram_output/annotations.tsv -o camper_dram_output/camper_distillate.tsv
 ```
+For descriptions of the `annotations.tsv` and summary file, see the [CAMPER Outputs](https://github.com/WrightonLabCSU/CAMPER/edit/main/README.md#camper-outputs) section below.

 ### Other Tools and flags

-In order to further customize your workflow, you can take advantage of a few more options in the CAMPER_DRAMKit package.
+In order to further customize your workflow, you can take advantage of a few more options in the CAMPER_DRAMKit package:

-**Combine Annotations With low memory:** You may want to reannotate many annotation files, possibly from more than one version of DRAM.
-To this end we include the `combine_annotations_lowmem` which should combine many annotations quickly and with a small memory footprint, even if they come from different versions of DRAM.
+**Combine Annotations With low memory:** You may want to **re-annotate** many exisiting DRAM annotation files, possibly from more than one version of DRAM.
+To this end we include the `combine_annotations_lowmem` command which should combine many annotation files quickly and with a small memory footprint, even if they come from different versions of DRAM.
 The command is used like so:
 ```
 Combine_annotations_lowmem -i /path/to/many/dramfolders/*/annotations.tsv -o combined_annotation.tsv
 ```
 The input path needs to be a wild card pointing to a set of DRAM annotation files, this is passed to the python glob command, but the format should be familiar to anyone who uses bash and you can test it with the `ls` command.

 **Manually Specifying the Location of CAMPER Files:** The behavior of the `camper_annotate` and `camper_distill` commands is controlled by the latest version of the CAMPER dataset.
 If you want to use an older version of CAMPER, it is suggested you install the older version of the CAMPER_DRAMKit tool, as they will be released together and be mutually compatible.
 However, if you must, you can also specify the files to use with  `camper_annotate` and `camper_distill` using the appropriate arguments.
 An example is shown below.
 ```
 camper_annotate -i my_genes.faa -o my_output \